 Now it could be that he was reassuring them to be calm in his awesome presence.
-But I like to believe that while there was a little bit of that, a big part of his words were to comfort, to have his people know that as long as they walk with him, there’s no reason to fear.
+But I like to believe that while there was a little bit of that, a big part of his words was to comfort, to have his people know that as long as they walk with him, there’s no reason to fear.

 It’s human nature to be fearful.
 It’s God’s nature to see us through the impossible.